Lightning-AI/pytorch-lightning/docs/source/converting.rst

 3. Find the train loop "meat"
 =============================
 Lightning automates most of the training for you, the epoch and batch iterations, all you need to keep is the training step logic.
-This should go into :func:`~pytorch_lightning.core.LightningModule.training_step` hook (make sure to use the hook parameters, self in this case):
+This should go into the :func:`~pytorch_lightning.core.LightningModule.training_step` hook (make sure to use the hook parameters, ``batch`` and ``batch_idx`` in this case):

 .. testcode::